Sherim van Geffen

 Sherim van Geffen (born 16 July 1993) is a Dutch figure skater who currently competes in ice dance with partner, Chelsea Verhaegh.
-With Verhaegh, he is a five-time Dutch national champion (2020-21, 2023, 2024, 2025), and competed at the World Figure Skating Championships three times.
+With Verhaegh, he is a four-time Dutch national champion (2020–21, 2023, 2026), and has competed at the World Figure Skating Championships three times.

 Personal life

-Van Geffen was born on July 16, 1993 in Arnhem, Netherlands.
+Van Geffen was born on 16 July 1993 in Arnhem, Netherlands.

 Career

 Early years

 Van Geffen began learning how to skate in 2007.
 He trained as a single skater through the end of the 2018–19 season before transitioning to ice dance in the beginning of 2019, teaming up with fellow Dutch single skater, Chelsea Verhaegh.
 Their first coach was Peter Moormann, who primarily trained them in Hoorn, Alkmaar, Utrecht, Eindhoven.

 During their first season together, they won the gold medal at the 2020 International Challenge Cup.

 2020–21 season

 Prior to the season, Verhaegh/van Geffen made a coaching change from Peter Moormann to Maurizio Margaglio, with the team splitting their training time between Eindhoven, Utrecht, Dordrecht, Netherlands and Helsinki, Finland.

 They started the season by winning bronze at the 2020 NRW Trophy and finishing seventh at the 2020 Ice Star.
 In February, Verhaegh/van Geffen placed fifth at the 2021 LuMi Dance Trophy and winning bronze at the 2021 International Challenge Cup.
 They subsequently finished the season by making their Championship debut at the 2021 World Championships in Stockholm, Sweden, and finishing twenty-ninth overall.